 Comments: Possibly unsafe for use without medical supervision.
 It's not approved by the TGA for sale in Australia, and is a restricted import.

 Top 10 potentially useful supplements

-Despite the huge complementary medicines market in Australia (estimated to be worth up to $3.5 billion annually), Australians have the dubious honour of having some of the most expensive urine in the world - most supplements have not been proven to work.
+With a huge complementary medicines market estimated to be worth up to $3.5 billion annually, Australians have the dubious honour of having some of the most expensive urine in the world - most supplements have not been proven to work.
 The TGA requires companies to hold evidence of the effectiveness of products, but that evidence is rarely audited and products can be sold simply on the basis of historical precedent for use with certain conditions.

 The popular supplements listed in the table below have been shown to be probably safe for most people, and possibly or probably effective in appropriate doses for certain conditions.
 One problem with the current regulatory system is that products with potentially useful ingredients, such as St John's wort, contain active components that are known to be variable - or are not precisely known at all.
 So different products, supposedly containing the same ingredients and at the same dose, are unlikely to be equally effective.